spatie/laravel-translation-loader/README.md

 You can even mix using language files and the database.
 If a translation is present in both a file and the database, the database version will be returned.

+Want to use a different source for your translations?
+No problem!
+The package is easily extendable.

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Postcardware